filidorwiese/redux-wait-for-ssr/README.md

 Redux middleware which provides an action that returns a promise that either:
 * resolves when specified actions have occurred
 * rejects when a given timeout has passed (default: 10s)
+* optionally rejects when a given error action has occurred

 ### Use case:
 When using Redux on the server-side (for SEO and performance purposes), you'll very likely want to prefetch some data to prepopulate the state when rendering the initial html markup of the requested page.
 A typical pattern for this is to dispatch the needed api calls from a static `fetchData` (or `getInitialProps`) method on the page component, which is first called on the server-side, and possibly again in `componentDidMount` for soft route changes.